flgkd/integer-linear-programming-notes/notes/14-convex-relaxation-of-structured-binary-decisions-via-mixed-norms.md

 large λ  → prioritize fewer or weaker active groups
 ```

 This creates a natural trade-off between performance and structural simplicity.
+In a coupled constrained problem, however, increasing $\lambda$ does not guarantee that groups disappear one by one or that the active-set size changes monotonically.

 ### 9.5 Exploiting Large-Scale Structure